jacerniello/productivity-extension/README.md

 #### Usage:
 - Clicking on the extension will open a popup.
-- Websites can be added via the "Enter domain" input and the "Add" button.
+- Websites to block can be added via the "Enter domain" input and the "Add" button.
 There's a "remove" button next to each domain to delete the restriction.
 - There's an option to set timers on websites you want to be on.
 "Set Timer" opens an input for this, and a countdown will appear after the timer begins.